rvarun11/lox/README.md

 # lox-lang

-Built a dynamically typed, high level interpreted language with syntax similar to JavaScript called Lox (from the book [Crafting Interpreters](http://www.craftinginterpreters.com/)).
+Lox is a dynamically typed, high level interpreted language with syntax similar to JavaScript.

 [Examples in Lox](https://replit.com/@rvarun11/lox?v=1)